Corporation for National Research Initiatives: D-Lib

 D-Lib Magazine was an on-line magazine dedicated to digital library research and development, produced by CNRI.

 MEMS and Nanotechnology Exchange (MNX)

 MNX was established with support from the United States Department of Defense (DoD), specifically, the Defense Advanced Research Projects Agency (DARPA).
 The MNX is a design and fabrication service provider to the United States research and development (R&D) community for micro- and nano-systems made using semiconductor-based fabrication methodologies.
 Since its founding in 1998, the MNX has completed over 3,000 different fabrication projects, many of these projects representing cutting-edge research having significant national security and economic importance.
 MNX has provided implementation services to over 1,000 organizations in the United States, including: defense contractors; DoD and Federal laboratories; leading academic researchers; fortune 500 companies; and many start-ups.
 The MNX at CNRI was founded and is managed by Dr. Michael Huff.

+MEMS Clearinghouse (MEMSNet)

+The MEMS Clearinghouse was originally established at USC/ISI with support from the United States Department of Defense (DoD), specifically, the Defense Advanced Research Projects Agency (DARPA).
+The MNX of CNRI took over the management of the MEMS Clearinghouse under the management of Dr. Michael Huff.
+It was then renamed the MEMSNet.
+The MEMSNet includes a number of information and service offerings including: an extensive material property database with references; MEMSTalk which is an on-line discussion groups of people interested in semiconductor technologies; news articles about semiconductor technologies; events and meetings; and more.
+At one time, MEMSNet was the most popular web site for MEMS technology.